Audible intruder alarms are used to protect property from unauthorised entry.

 What to do if an alarm is going off

-- if you suspect a false entry to the property, contact the police immediately
+- if you suspect a forced entry to the property, contact the police immediately

 - talk to neighbours to see if there are any key-holders and when the owner is expected to return

 Staff will check the database to see if a key-holder is known.
-If they are, we will contact them to disable the alarm.
+If they are, we will contact them to reset the alarm.